 This year will be the first time all 42 matches will be available for live streaming, so we’ve had many questions from customers about how it will all work.
 Here are a few helpful answers to those concerns.

 Make sure you have Enable fibre broadband!
 This will provide you with the reliability, speed and capacity you need to maximise your viewing experience -meaning you’re less likely to experience buffering and loss of quality.
 You can check if fibre broadband is available at your house here, then simply call your service provider to place an order – right now, installation is free!*

 2) A Spark Sport account:

 You’ll need to both register for an account with Spark Sport and purchase a Rugby World Cup pass from them.
-Starting from $59.99 (during May only) the ‘Tournament Pass’ allows you to unlock access to every match live, on demand and to go back and view match highlights in case you may have missed a game!
+Starting from $79.99 (early bird offer until 10 September) the ‘Tournament Pass’ allows you to unlock access to every match live, on demand and to go back and view match highlights in case you may have missed a game!

 3) Up-to-date devices:

 Access to modern technology will assist in the process.
 Having smart devices is a must - including a modern modem and fit-for-purpose Wi-Fi.
 We also suggest you have a Samsung, Sony, LG or Panasonic TV of a recent model from 2017 onwards as the Spark App will be available on these models once it becomes available.
 If your TV older than 2017, we suggest using Chromecast or Airplay to cast to your television from your phone, tablet or laptop.
 A Chromecast adaptor can be purchased from electronic stores for around $60.

 We’re looking forward to the World Cup and are thrilled that fibre broadband can assist in enhancing the quality of streaming.
 Place your order for fibre now to ensure you have it installed for the start of the tournament!

 For further information feel free to visit our FAQs page here